zzonyo/trust-docs-test/source/index.html.md

  Field    | Data Type | Description
  -------- | --------- | ------------------------------------------------------------
- {success | string[]  | The order ids or client order ids that  their canceled successfully failed}  | string[]  | The order ids or client order ids with the cancel failure reason
+ {success | string[]  | Cancelled order list (Can be order ID list or client order list, upon the request) failed}  | string[]  | Failed order list (Can be order ID list or client order list, upon the request)

-The canceled id list has below fields
+The failed id list has below fields

 Fields | Data Type | Description
 ---- | ----- | ----
-[{ order-id | long | The order id (if the cancel request has order-ids) client-order-id | string | The client order id (if the cancel request has client-order-ids) err-code | string | The error code (only for rejected order) err-msg | string | The error message (only for rejected order) order-state }] | string | Current order state (if available)
+[{ order-id | long | The order id (if the request is based on order-ids) client-order-id | string | The client order id (if the request is based on client-order-ids) err-code | string | The error code (only applicable for rejected order) err-msg | string | The error message (only applicable for rejected order) order-state }] | string | Current order state (if available)

 The possible values of "order-state" includes -